 Christ-like, servant (or sacrificial) leadership, protection, and provision in the home.

-et’s look at the kind of Leadership husbands are to have for our wife and kids.
+Let’s look at the kind of Leadership husbands are to have for our wife and kids.

 Ephesians 5:25 Husbands, love your wives, as Christ loved the church and gave himself up for her,